mozilla-rally/rally-core-addon/docs/ION_CORE_PUBLISHING.md

 TODO - for now we are publishing the signed XPI as a github release, but in the future it will move to https://addons.mozilla.org

-Upload the signed add-on to a github release, and point "Install" button on the static site in `docs/index.html` at the github release.
+Upload the signed extension to a github release, and point "Install" button on the static site in `docs/index.html` at the github release.
 An example of this would be: https://github.com/mozilla-ion/ion-core-addon/releases/download/2.1/ion_core-2.1.xpi

 ## Updating the Core Extension